Audit & Assurance Services

 Comply with complex accounting and reporting requirements

-Some of our clients are audited by other accounting firms, and due to independence requirements, those firms cannot offer accounting and reporting assistance.
-We can serve as your completely objective technical resource under these circumstances and help you comply with the ever-increasing volume of complex accounting and reporting requirements.
+Some of our clients are audited by other accounting firms and, due to independence requirements, are unable to provide accounting and reporting assistance.
+In these instances, we can serve as an objective technical resource to help you comply with the ever-increasing volume of complex accounting and reporting requirements.